Utah Deaf History and Culture

 Advocacy Services Training

 The Office of Violence Against Women in the Department of Justice awarded Marilyn Smith a federal grant in 1998—the grant aimed to implement the ADWAS agency model across fifteen locations nationwide.
-Annette Stewart wrote a letter to Marilyn, requesting that they invite Utah to select and send five Deaf and hard of hearing women to Seattle for a week-long training in the spring of 2000.
-The training aimed to equip these women with the essential knowledge and skills to advocate against domestic violence and launch their organizations, including creating a board and a funding plan.
+Annette Stewart wrote a letter to Marilyn, requesting that they invite Utah to select and send five Deaf and hard-of-hearing women to Seattle for a week-long training in the spring of 2000.
+This training, a transformative experience for the Utah Deaf women, equipped them with the essential knowledge and skills to advocate against domestic violence and launch their organizations, including creating a board and a funding plan.
 The ultimate goal was for these women to return to their respective states and establish advocacy groups that would assist Deaf survivors of abuse in a culturally and linguistically sensitive manner.
-Five Deaf women, including Linda Berness, Christy Layton, Kristi Mortensen, Eleanor McCowan, and Joene Nicolaisen, along with other Deaf women from various states, attended the training in Seattle.
+Five Utah Deaf women, including Linda Berness, Christy Layton, Kristi Mortensen, Eleanor McCowan, and Joene Nicolaisen, along with other Deaf women from various states, attended the training in Seattle.
 After three years of hard work, ADWAS was proud to witness the birth of fifteen sister agencies that provide services to Deaf populations throughout the country.

 The Establishment of